Search

 AND

-* An interview at Charles Sturt University in Wagga Wagga
+An interview with Charles Sturt University staff and representatives

 Academic Requirements

-Although there are no formal prerequisites for the Veterinary Science course at CSU, it is highly recommended that school leavers will have studied one or more science disciplines and high level mathematics at Year 12 level and university students will have studied a science based degree at university.
+Although there are no formal prerequisites for the Veterinary Science course at Charles Sturt, it is highly recommended that school leavers will have studied one or more science disciplines and high-level mathematics at Year 12 level and university students will have studied a science based degree at university.
 If you have not studied these subjects and are accepted to the course, it is strongly recommended you undertake a STUDY LINK subject before commencing the degree.

-School leavers, gap year students and university students who will not have completed one year full-time equivalent by the end of the current year
+School leavers, gap year students and university students who will not have completed one EFTSL by the end of the current year require;

-* a minimum ATAR of 90 for applicants who attended a metropolitan school, or 85 for applicants who are eligible to receive the CSU Regional Location Adjustment
+• A minimum ATAR of 90.00 for applicants who attended a metropolitan school, or 85.00 for applicants who are eligible to receive the CSU Regional Location Adjustment,

-For applicants to be eligible to receive the CSU Regional Location Adjustment, they must have attended a non-metropolitan school for their final two years of high school.
+For applicants to be eligible to receive the Charles Sturt Regional Location Adjustment, they must have attended a non-metropolitan school for their final two years of high school.

 Students who have previously attended university